v-lane/officelite/README.md

 # Officelite

-## Objective
-Using the provided files, create a two-page responsive site that closely resembles the mockups.
+In this Web Design assignment, I was given basic starter files.
+I created a two-page responsive site that closely resembled the mockups.
+Bootstrap was used extensively with some custom CSS to create a responsive design.